nowakowskir/php-jwt/README.md

 ## Protect your public key

 Even if it's called public, try to share this key only when it's really necessary to do so.
-Also file permissions should be as minimum as required.
-Do not pass public key between request or expose it publicly.
+Also file permissions should be as restrictive as possible.
+Do not pass public key between requests or expose it publicly.

 ## Use token's expiration date